ymehili/AREA/docs/product-requirements-document.md

 1. When a user clicks "Connect" for a service on the frontend, they are redirected to that service's OAuth2 consent screen.
 2. After the user grants permission, the third-party service redirects back to a specified callback URL on our backend.
 3. The backend handles the callback, exchanges the authorization code for an access/refresh token, and securely saves the new service connection in the database.
-4. After a successful connection, the user is redirected back to a confirmation page in the Flutter application.
+4. After a successful connection, the user is redirected back to a confirmation page in the client application (web/mobile) application.
 5. If the OAuth flow fails or the user denies permission, they are redirected back to the app with an appropriate error message.

 #### Story 2.4: Display and Manage Connected Services